Beginner Friendly Knit Bamboo Dishcloth by Janice Jones |Updated November 19, 2025

 Row 2 (WS): Purl All

-Repeat rows 1 and 2 until your work is the desired length or 7.5 inches long if you want the product to be square.
-That is entirely your call.
-Bind off and weave in ends.
+Repeat rows 1 and 2 until your work is the desired length, or until it is 7.5 inches long if you want the product to be square.